 Lead the way toward a more just world.

-Exceptional leadership goes far beyond the science of management — it’s about transforming and inspiring the people around you.
-Creighton University’s Doctorate of Education in Interdisciplinary Leadership program is for aspiring leaders who long to affect lasting and meaningful change in their communities, workplaces and beyond.
+Creighton University’s Interdisciplinary Leadership doctoral program is for aspiring leaders who long to affect lasting and meaningful change in their communities, workplaces and beyond.

 Rooted in Ignatian values, this program is shaped by the Jesuit ideals of academic excellence, respect for human dignity and a faith that does justice.
 Throughout the program, students are encouraged to practice critical self-reflection — allowing them to learn, grow and better understand themselves through their experiences at leaders.